fischersean/fischersean/README.md

 I'm an engineer with quite a bit of free time on my hands (thanks COVID-19?)

-🌱 I’m currently learning Go and AWS Fargate
+🌱 I’m currently learning Go and Vue

 <!--
 **fischersean/fischersean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.